trezzuri/erpnext-docs/docs/en/setting-up/email/email-inbox.md

 **Once an email account is added, the email inbox will be accessible.**

 Running a business involves many transactional email exchanges with parties like Customers and Suppliers and other members within the company.
-Email Inbox feature allows you to pull all your business emails into your ERPNext account.
-Enabling access to business emails with other transactional details makes ERPNext a single platform for accessing all business information in one place.
+Email Inbox feature allows you to pull all your business emails into your SOMA account.
+Enabling access to business emails with other transactional details makes SOMA a single platform for accessing all business information in one place.

-In ERPNext, you can configure Email Inbox for each System User.
+In SOMA, you can configure Email Inbox for each System User.
 Following are the detailed steps to configure Email Inbox for a User.

 ## 1. Create a User